lifemikey/objectstorage-swift/FAQ.md

 ## Can a User Have Edgecast CDN and StorageLayer Permissions Granted but be Prohibited from Accessing {{site.data.keyword.objectstorageshort}}?

-If a user has the Manage CDN Account, Manage CDN File Transfers and Manage StorageLayer permissions granted, the user automatically has access to {{site.data.keyword.objectstorageshort}}, as well.
-At the current time, granting access to CDN and StorageLayer while prohibiting access to {{site.data.keyword.objectstorageshort}}, or vice versa, is not an option.
+If a user has the Manage CDN Account, Manage CDN File Transfers and Manage StorageLayer permissions, the user automatically has access to {{site.data.keyword.objectstorageshort}}, as well.
+At the current time, you can't grant access to CDN and StorageLayer while prohibiting access to {{site.data.keyword.objectstorageshort}}, or vice versa.

 ## What Is the File Upload Limit for {{site.data.keyword.objectstorageshort}}?

 The upload limit is approximately 5 GB for a single file.
-You will also have to take in consideration any device limitation - iOS (iPhone, iPod Touch, iPad) Android and Windows Phone are currently supported.
-If you require a file size larger than 5 GB, utilize segmentation.
-For more information regarding segmentation, review OpenStack’s [segmentation overview](http://docs.openstack.org/developer/swift/overview_large_objects.html) for swift.
+You have to consider any device limitation - iOS (iPhone, iPod Touch, iPad) Android and Windows Phone are currently supported.
+If you require a file size larger than 5 GB, use segmentation.
+For more information regarding segmentation, see OpenStack’s [segmentation overview](http://docs.openstack.org/developer/swift/overview_large_objects.html) for swift.

 ## How Do I Interact with {{site.data.keyword.objectstorageshort}}?

 Users access {{site.data.keyword.objectstorageshort}} through the {{site.data.keyword.slportal}}, {{site.data.keyword.BluSoftlayer_full}}’s API or a third party client.
 For best results, use the {{site.data.keyword.objectstorageshort}} through the API.
-Interacting with {{site.data.keyword.objectstorageshort}} through our API allows the most control over your files and greater flexibility when utilizing your {{site.data.keyword.objectstorageshort}} account.
+Interacting with {{site.data.keyword.objectstorageshort}} through the API provides the most control over your files and greater flexibility when you use your {{site.data.keyword.objectstorageshort}} account.

 ## What Are the Best Uses for {{site.data.keyword.objectstorageshort}}?